Creamy mashed potatoes with butter and sour cream will have your family coming back for seconds every time!

 Instructions

-• Place potatoes in a large Dutch oven and cover with cold water.
-Bring to a boil and then turn down to keep at a rolling boil.
+• Place potatoes in a large pot and cover with cold water.
+Bring to a boil and then turn down to keep at a high simmer.
 Cook potatoes until fork tender, about thirty minutes.
+Stir occasionally to prevent sticking.

 • Drain potatoes and return to pot, heat on low for 3 to 5 minutes, stirring slightly.
 Remove potatoes from heat and push through a ricer into a large bowl.